No-ting Thinking Error Wreaks Havoc on Humans

 - I must not have acted so badly in the past so that memory must change.
 And I will analyze or rationalize it until it does.

 - He/she/it must treat me better right now than they are treating me right now.
 This reality cannot exist.

 - My child does not do drugs even though everyone tells me that they do because I must not be seen to be a bad parent.

 - Rational Emotive Behavior Therapy (REBT) teaches people not to demand so much or so often.

 - Accepting things as they are now or were in the past is the opposite of the no-ting error.

 - Do you see any or all of Freud’s defense mechanisms as ways to cope with no-ting?

-- Clearly, denial and suppression are useful to stop no-ting, because no-ting becomes increasingly distracting and disturbing since it cannot work or complete its task.
+- Denial and suppression are useful to stop no-ting because no-ting becomes increasingly distracting and disturbing since it cannot work or complete its task.